-We are pleased to announce that registration is now open for the following Autumn Activities aimed at music researchers, happening as part of the “Accelerating embedded computational analysis of Web data about music in UK universities” project (AH/X007316/1):
+The following programme of Workshops and Lunchtime Spotlights was delivered as part of the “Accelerating embedded computational analysis of Web data about music in UK universities” project (AH/X007316/1):

-The workshop will follow a practice-based approach where participants are encouraged to actively engage with the material and have a go at coding by following along with the instructor during the workshop.
+Workshops followed a practice-based approach where participants were encouraged to actively engage with the material and have a go at coding by following along with the instructor during the workshop.

-The lunchtime spotlights are one-hour long information sessions with the aim of briefly introducing attendees to a specific topic related to web data about music.
+The Lunchtime Spotlights were one-hour long information sessions with the aim of briefly introducing attendees to a specific topic related to web data about music.

 Workshop Leader: Dr Maria Perevedentseva